Previous dayMarch 19, 2026Next day

 17.3 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 82 km SSE of Adak, Alaska at 22:52 UTC on March 19, 2026.
-At a depth of 17.3 km, the event was shallow crustal.
-The epicenter is at 51.164°, -176.311°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.1 earthquake 82 km SSE of Adak, Alaska with origin time 22:52 UTC on March 19, 2026.
+The hypocenter lay at 17.3 km, placing this in the shallow crustal category.
+Geolocation places the event at 51.164°N, -176.311°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19